 U.S. 1 is Biscayne Boulevard through Miami, and it is variably known as Dixie Highway and Federal Boulevard in other parts of South Florida.
 Replaced by I-95 as the primary north-south route through Broward and Miami-Dade Counties, U.S. 1 remains well traveled, providing connectivity to the various municipalities throughout the region.

-Florida A1A loops east in segments from U.S. 1 as the alternate to the highway mainline.
-Florida 5 is the counterpart for U.S. 1 south to the Overseas Highway, which leads U.S. 1 southwest to Key West.
+State Road A1A loops east in segments from U.S. 1 as the alternate to the highway mainline.
+SR 5 is the counterpart for U.S. 1 south to the Overseas Highway, which leads U.S. 1 southwest to Key West.

 U.S. 27 enters the Miami metropolitan area from the northeast, having traveled south through the middle of the Florida peninsula southward from Clermont, Haines City and Sebring.
 The majority of the route through the Sunshine State is a four to six-lane divided highway.
 Encircling the south side of Lake Okeechobee between Clewiston and South Bay, U.S. 27 emerges along a rural route through sugarcane fields and northern reaches of the Everglades onto Okeechobee Road.